Luis Avendaño: Career

-In March 2020, he competed at the Pan American Olympic Qualification Tournament in Ottawa, Canada without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2020, Avendaño competed at the Pan American Olympic Qualification Tournament in Ottawa, Canada without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 In May 2021, he also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

-He won the silver medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Avendaño won the silver medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He won the gold medal in his event at the 2022 South American Games held in Asunción, Paraguay.

+Avendaño won the silver medal in his event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+A few days later, he competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.